Redscale Film

 Lomography’s nonchalant attitude towards the medium made it seem much more approachable and opened up my mind to some experimentation.

 Lomography does not make shooting film exactly thrifty, however.
 Their toy cameras typically sell for over $50 — and they do break.
 Film itself costs money.
 I was not yet ready to drop wads of cash on this new hobby, but there were some things that I really wanted to try.
-Redscale film being one of them.
+Redscale film is one of them.

 Eventually, my curiosity led me to figure out how to produce my own redscale film and save a few bucks.
 What’s more, this approach is applicable to practically any C-41 emulsion, which opens up a whole world of untapped redscale potential!